Soft Ground Vs Firm Ground Boots

 What is the difference between soft ground and hard ground boots?
 This guide explains it all.

-They say variety is the spice of life and buying football boots in 2018 has more variety than an all-you-can-eat Indian restaurant.
+They say variety is the spice of life, and choosing football boots involves more variety than an all-you-can-eat Indian restaurant.
 You’ve got your plate and you’re ready to tuck in, but where do you start?

 Gone are the days when your dad would march you down to the nearest retail park, crush your feet into the cheapest black leather football boots and tell you to make them last because you aren’t getting another pair until you move out, get a job and buy your own.
 And in a way we kind of miss those days.
 You knew exactly what you were getting with those boots.
 It doesn’t matter if you were a dogged defender, midfield maestro or a silent-assassin striker, pretty much everyone had the same black leather boots, equipped with 6 studs crafted from iron - 5 once the game had finished and one had inevitably been lost in the mud.

 Things are a little trickier these days.
 Now there are firm ground boots, soft ground boots, artificial grass boots, turf trainers and indoor shoes, all with varying elements that make them perfect for different surfaces and conditions.